 Other sales consisted of: (i) sales of promotional materials; (ii) monthly fees collected for the Success TrackerTM and Mannatech+ customized electronic business-building and educational materials, databases and applications; (iii) training and event registration fees; and (iv) a reserve for estimated sales refunds and returns.
-Promotional materials, training, database applications and business management tools to support our independent associates, which in turn helps stimulate product sales.
+Promotional materials, training, database applications and business management tools are utilized to support our independent associates, which in turn helps stimulate product sales.

-For the years ended December 31, 2022 and 2021, other sales remained constant at \$0.8 million.
+For the years ended December 31, 2023 and 2022, other sales were \$1.1 million and \$0.8 million, respectively.